-Below screenshot will show you the list of available options in the Informatica Rank Transformation Ports tab:
+The below screenshot will show you the list of available options in the Informatica Rank Transformation Ports tab:

 Once you finish configuring the properties, Click OK to close the transformation window.

-Next, Drag and drop the target definition (Rank Transformation) from Targets folder to the mapping designer and connect the Transformation with the target definition.
+Next, Drag and drop the target definition (Rank Transformation) from the Targets folder to the mapping designer and connect the Transformation with the target definition.
 Please use the Autolink.. option to connect them.

-Before we close the Mapping, Let us validate the mapping by going to Mapping Menu bar and selecting the Validate option.
+Before we close the Mapping, Let us validate the mapping by going to the Mapping Menu bar and selecting the Validate option.

-Step 4: Creating a Workflow for Rank Transformation in Informatica
+Creating a Workflow for Rank Transformation in Informatica

-Once we finish creating the Mapping we have to create the workflow for it.
-PowerCenter Workflow manager provides two approaches to create a workflow.
+Once we finish creating the Mapping, we have to create the workflow for it.
+PowerCenter Workflow Manager provides two approaches to creating a workflow.

-There are two types of sessions in Informatica:
+There are two types of sessions:

-Once you click on the Create button, a new window called Mappings will be opened.
-Here you have to select the mapping you want to associate with this session.
+Once you click the Create button, a new Mappings window will be opened.
+You must select the mapping you want to associate with this session.

-From the below screenshot you can observe that we are selecting the mapping (m_Rank_Transformation) that we created earlier (in Step 3).
+From the below screenshot, you can observe that we are selecting the mapping (m_Rank_Transformation) that we created earlier (in Step 3).

 Double click on the Session Task to configure it.
-Although we have to configure Sources, targets and some common properties, we are explaining only a few properties.
-We strictly recommend visiting Session in Informatica article to understand the remaining properties.
+Although we have to configure Sources, targets, and some common properties, we are explaining only a few properties.
+We strictly recommend visiting the Session article to understand the remaining properties.

-From the below screenshot you can observe that we assigned the $target variable to Connection Value, we changed the Target Load Type option from Bulk to Normal mode and check marked the Truncate target table option to truncate the existing data from the destination table.
+From the below screenshot, you can observe that we assigned the $target variable to Connection Value, we changed the Target Load Type option from Bulk to Normal mode, and check marked the Truncate target table option to truncate the existing data from the destination table.